Are GDPR and Other Privacy Regulations Enough?

 - Anonymization: Permanently altering personal data in such a way that it is untraceable to an identifiable person.
 Anonymization or data de-identification is like tokenization, but without the token.

 - Masking: Replacing sensitive data with “decoy” data that looks authentic.
 For example, replacing a patient’s Social Security number (SSN) with a “fake” SSN in case data is exposed or stolen.
 Only authorized users have access to the real data.

 - Homomorphic encryption: Allowing any user to utilize and apply functions to encrypted data without revealing sensitive values of the data.

 - Multi-party computation: Lets multiple contributors work on data simultaneously without revealing sensitive data.

 Data is often referred to as the new oil, as it has almost limitless data, but it could also be seen as the new asbestos: if companies don’t use the data responsibly, the consequences can be devastating.
-While we welcome the expansion of data privacy laws similar to GDPR, it’s not just about compliance anymore, but rather a philosophy that treats data with extreme care, elicits trust and ensures the prevention of data exposure.
+While we welcome the expansion of data privacy laws similar to GDPR requirements, it’s not just about the legal obligation in the processing of personal data anymore, but rather a philosophy that treats data and information security with extreme care, elicits trust and ensures the prevention of data exposure.